vivyir/trackermeta/README.md

-enabled by the "**overridable**" feature and is  located depending on the platform, using the crate platform-dirs to determine the config file folder which your program should modify in order to change anchor values, on linux for example its located at `/home/user/.config/trackermeta/line-overrides` in header-less csv and is read as "module\_filename\_line, module\_info\_line, module\_download\_line (the download count)" if you're still unsure of what they are view the source page on an unnominated module of modarchive and
+enabled by the "**overridable**" feature and is  located depending on the platform, using the crate platform-dirs to determine the config file folder which your program should modify in order to change anchor values, on linux for example its located at:

+`/home/user/.config/trackermeta/line-overrides`

+in header-less csv and is read as "module\_filename\_line, module\_info\_line, module\_download\_line (the download count)" if you're still unsure of what they are view the source page on an unnominated module of modarchive and